ARCHER2-HPC/archer2-fortran-intro/section4.01/README.md

 ## Arrays of strings

-We have seen that we can defined a fixed length parameter, e.g.,:
+We have seen that we can define a fixed length parameter, e.g.,:
 ```
   character (len = *), parameter :: day = "Sunday"
 ```